The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 ### Ninki Maintenance

 Throughout our rotation we will be building resources and spending Ninki as needed.
 Optimally, it is best if we pool our Ninki as high as possible **without** overcapping for our Trick Attack window, then dump as much Bhavacakras as weave space provides.
-Generally this will look to be between 1 - 4 Bhavacakras per Trick window.
+Generally this will look to be between one to four Bhavacakras per Trick window.

 | Ability         | Usage                                                                                                                          |
 | --------------- | ------------------------------------------------------------------------------------------------------------------------------ |